 I am a co-founder and partner at Defy.
 As an engineer, an entrepreneur, and an investor, my passion is collaborating with the world’s best entrepreneurs.
 I was previously a general partner at Kleiner Perkins Caufield & Byers.
-Over my 17-year investing career, I invested in a number of leading companies including eero (acquired by AMZN), Nest Labs (GOOG), Dropcam (GOOG), Aggregate Knowledge (NSR), and Opower (GOOG).
+Over my 17-year investing career, I invested in a number of leading companies including eero (acquired by AMZN), Nest Labs (GOOG), Dropcam (GOOG), Aggregate Knowledge (NSR), and Opower (ORCL).
 A “design thinker” and engineer at heart, I thrive at the intersection of great products and big markets.

 A “design thinker” and engineer at heart, I thrive at the intersection of great products and big markets.